 Charter Schools Grant Program

-The Nevada Charter Schools Program Grants are designed to support newer public charter schools in Nevada and to disseminate best practices from effective charter schools to improve student achievement.
-For more information about the Charter Schools Grant Program, click the link below.
+The Nevada Charter Schools Program Grants are designed to support newer public charter schools in Nevada and disseminate best practices from effective charter schools to improve student achievement.
+The Nevada Department of Education holds these funds through September 30, 2021; after that time, Opportunity 180 has been awarded these grant funds.
+See here for more information about the Charter Schools Grant Program: